spatie/laravel-permission/README.md

 $role->revokePermissionTo($permission);
 $permission->removeRole($role);
 ```

-If you're using multiple guards the `guard_name` attribute needs to be set as well.
-Read about it in the [using multiple guards](#using-multiple-guards) section of the readme.

 The `HasRoles` trait adds Eloquent relationships to your models, which can be accessed directly or used as a base query: